shemmyhesrine/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Shemmy Lokwang is a professor of Computer Programming at the Start-up school of technology.
-Her research interests include digital marketing, mobile computing and programming matter.
+Shemmy Lokwang is a professional computer programmer at the Start-Up School of Technology.
+Her interests include digital marketing, mobile computing and programming.
 {style="text-align: justify;"}